What are automated rules?

 We got to the core, tasks and conditions.

-E.g. if you keep attribution window as 1 day after clicking an ad and 28 days after viewing ad and your user converted within that period then that converted customer will be attributed to that add.
-But if a user becomes paying customer after on second day after clicking an ad or 30 days after viewing it, then that converted user won’t be attributed to the ad you set the rule for.
+E.g. if you keep attribution window as 1 day after clicking an ad and 28 days after viewing ad and your user converted within that period then that converted customer will be attributed to that ad.
+But if a user becomes paying customer on a second day after clicking an ad or 30 days after viewing it, then that converted user won’t be attributed to the ad you set the rule for.

-Notify to Slack
+Notify to Email and Slack

 What happens then?

 Once you've created the rule, Reveal will keep checking your campaigns to see whether they meet defined conditions.
-Once the conditions are met, your rule will be triggered and you'll get a notification in the Slack channel you picked.
+Once the conditions are met, your rule will be triggered and you'll get a notification in the Slack channel/email you picked.